s009desh/web-data-sdk/README.md

 1. **[Access the FastPix Dashboard](https://dashboard.fastpix.io)**: Log in and navigate to the Workspaces section.
 2. **Locate Your Workspace Key**: Copy the Workspace Key for client-side monitoring.

-# Step 1: Installation and setup:
+# Step 1: Installation and Setup:

 To get started with the SDK, install using npm or your favourite node package manager 😉: